-Financial Review of AGT For 1st Quarter FY18/19
+Financial Review Of AGT For The Period For 2nd Quarter FY18/19

 Profit & Loss

-Review of performance for the 1st quarter ended 30 June 2018
+Review of performance for the 2nd quarter and half year ended 30 September 2018

 Commentary on the significant trends and competitive conditions of the industry in which the group operates and any known factors or events that may affect the group in the next reporting period and the next 12 months

-During the 1st quarter FY18/19, the Japanese economy showed a steady improvement in corporate performance and employment environment, and corporate production and consumer spending continued to recover moderately.
-Despite the rise in prices of natural resources and labour costs which affects corporate profits, the economy is expected to continue to recover being backed by infrastructure investments ahead of 2020 Summer Olympics and redevelopments in the metropolitan areas in the near future.
+During the 1st half of FY18/19, the Japanese economy showed a steady improvement in corporate performance and employment environment, and corporate production and consumer spending continued to recover moderately.
+Despite the rise in prices of natural resources and labour costs which affects corporate profits, the economy is expected to continue to recover, backed by infrastructure investments ahead of 2020 Summer Olympics and redevelopments in the metropolitan areas in the near future.

-Furthermore, taking advantage of our economies of scale, we achieved considerable cost reduction from the centralised procurement system to purchase food and supply items for the golf courses, as well as sharing of expensive golf course maintenance equipment among multiple golf courses.
-This allowed us to manage capital expenditure more effectively.
+Taking advantage of our economies of scale, we will continue to enjoy cost reduction from the use of centralised procurement system to purchase food and supply items for the golf courses and the sharing of expensive golf course maintenance equipment among multiple golf courses.

-With these efforts, AGT maintains its competitive advantage over its competitors and targets to maintain stable profitability and dividends.
+With these efforts, AGT strives to maintain its competitive advantage over its competitors and deliver stable returns.

 (1)White paper on leisure 2018